Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 How To Make Them

-Preheat your oven to 350°F. Dump everything into a stainless mixing bowl and stir until a thick, sticky dough forms.
-The carrots keep it moist so don’t skip them — that’s the feature that gives you a soft center with a slightly chewy bite, which means your dog actually finishes the whole thing instead of leaving crumbs on your Pinterest-perfect rug.
+Heat your oven to 350°F. Dump everything into a large stainless mixing bowl and stir until a thick, sticky dough forms.
+This is where the carrots come in to play – they help keep the dough moist so that it has a soft centre with a slightly chewy exterior, which means that your dog will actually eat the whole thing, instead of leaving crumbs on your Pinterest-perfect rug.

-Roll into small balls or press flat onto a parchment-lined baking sheet.
-Bake for 22-25 minutes until the edges turn golden.
+Roll into small balls or press flat onto a parchment paper-lined baking sheet.
+Bake for 22-25 minutes until edges turn golden.

-Let them cool completely — warm treats can upset sensitive stomachs.
+Let them cool completely.
+Warm treats can upset your dog’s sensitive stomach.

-Store in an airtight container for up to 5 days, or freeze a batch for 3 months.
+Store the extra in an airtight container for up to 5 days, or freeze in batches for up to 3 months.

 📸 Photo credit: Instagram @oliverkoberiley